mirhagen/standalone-war/README.txt

 The standalone can be run with java -jar webapp-standalone.war or put in your favourite servlet container as usual.

 Disclaimer
 The Jetty starter is in no way heavily tested, use at your own risk.
+Also, I can't do any magic with your war, if it doesn't work in Jetty or have an external dependency on MySQL that will stay the same.
+I created this build to be used with Qanban (a digital Kanban board) which is written in Grails and uses HSQLDB.
+More information about QANBAN here http://code.qbranch.se/ and here http://github.com/qbranchcode/Qanban